samechikson/chorus-engineering-interview/README.md

 > Note: The API and React server will automatically watch for changes.

 You can manage start/stop using `pm2`.

+Use `pm2 logs` to see the logs from all processes.

 Use `pm2 stop all` to stop the servers.